hacongithub/AndroidSlidingUpPanel/README.md

     repositories {
         mavenCentral()
     }
-    compile 'com.sothree.slidinguppanel:library:3.4.0'
+    compile 'de.hafas.slidinguppanel:library:3.4.0'
 }
 ```

 ### Usage

-* Include `com.sothree.slidinguppanel.SlidingUpPanelLayout` as the root element in your activity layout.
+* Include `de.hafas.slidinguppanel.SlidingUpPanelLayout` as the root element in your activity layout.
 * The layout must have `gravity` set to either `top` or `bottom`.
 * Make sure that it has two children.
 The first child is your main layout.
 The second child is your layout for the sliding up panel.
 * The main layout should have the width and the height set to `match_parent`.